 \subsection{Models}

-Table \ref{tab:models} summarizes the 4 LLMs evaluated in this work.
-Our selection balances two practical factors: the ability to run an LLM locally and the availability of cloud endpoints with competitive token pricing.
-For the consumer‑GPU category, we select \textbf{GLM‑4‑9B‑chat}~\cite{glm2024chatglm} and \textbf{Qwen2.5‑Coder‑7B}~\cite{hui2024qwen2}.
-Both are fully open-source, fit comfortably on a single 24 GB consumer GPU, and therefore incur no api costs.
-To represent low‑cost hosted offerings, we add \textbf{Qwen2.5‑Plus}~\cite{hui2024qwen2} and \textbf{DeepSeek‑V3}~\cite{liu2024deepseek}.
-Qwen2.5‑Plus is a closed‑weight variant of the Qwen2.5 family (the provider does not disclose an exact parameter count) and is priced at \$0.11 per million input tokens and \$0.27 per million output tokens.
-DeepSeek‑V3 is larger (670B parameters, 37B active during decoding) yet still affordable at \$0.27 per million input tokens and \$1.11 per million output tokens.
+The selection of evaluated LLMs balances two practical factors: the ability to run an LLM locally and the availability of cloud endpoints with competitive token pricing.
+For the consumer-GPU category, we select \textbf{GLM-4-9B-chat}~\cite{glm2024chatglm} and \textbf{Qwen2.5-Coder-7B-instruct}~\cite{hui2024qwen2}.
+Both are fully open-source, fit comfortably on a single 24 GB consumer GPU, and therefore incur no API costs.
+To represent low-cost hosted offerings, we add \textbf{Qwen2.5-Plus}~\cite{hui2024qwen2} and \textbf{DeepSeek-V3}~\cite{liu2024deepseek}.
+Qwen2.5-Plus is a closed-weight variant of the Qwen2.5 family (the provider does not disclose an exact parameter count) and is priced at \$0.11 per million input tokens and \$0.27 per million output tokens.
+DeepSeek-V3 is larger (671B parameters, 37B active during decoding) yet still affordable at \$0.27 per million input tokens and \$1.11 per million output tokens.
 All select LLMs are the standard chat versions rather than the more expensive thinking variants (such as DeepSeek-R1), ensuring a fair and comparable inference budget.
 This selection enables us to examine how input reduction behaves on both locally deployed LLMs and cost-efficient cloud LLMs.